plomino/PlominoDoc/docs/features.rst

 - The header field sets the title of the portlet.

-- Database path is the path of a Plomino database in the site, storing the form to be displayed.
+- The database path is the path of a Plomino database in the site, storing the form to be displayed.
 If the base is accessible at the URL ``http://example.org/Plone/database``, the path is ``/Plone/database``.
   Since there is always an exception to a rule, you have to be careful when the site URLs are re-written (e.g. if the Plone site is behind an Apache server).
 The path must be the *Plone site* path, not the public URL.

 - Element ID is the form identifier (set at its creation) in the database specified previously.

-The portlet new is now displayed in the page side.
+The new portlet is now displayed alongside the page.

 .. image:: images/element-portlet-display.png